 A school’s physical spaces facilitate the interactions students have with their peers and teachers every day.
 When visiting a school, take into account the appearance and functionality of the the indoor and outdoor spaces.
 Also look for dedicated learning spaces for specialized instruction in areas such as physical education, computers, art, library studies, and science labs.

 Research has drawn a direct and positive correlation between physical activity and learning.
 The Institute of Medicine recommends all schools should provide at least 60 minutes of physical activity daily for students, including an average of 30 minutes each day in physical education class for all elementary school students.
 Does the school prioritize physical education?
 Do outdoor spaces encourage movement?

 The Waterford School believes there is a clear link between well-designed facilities and academic excellence.
 The campus spans 40 acres at the foot of the Wasatch Mountains and is comprised of 10 buildings totaling 250,000 square feet.
-The Waterford Lower School building includes a library, gym, and specialized spaces for science, music, art, computers, and a state-of-the-art Outdoor Classroom.
+The Waterford Lower School campus includes a library, gym, and specialized spaces for science, music, art, computers, and a state-of-the-art Outdoor Classroom.

 12. What distinguishes the school from others?

 All schools, both public and private, have their strengths and special focuses.
 A school’s commitment to a certain program or philosophy will give you a sense of the school’s core values.
 Ask yourself if the school’s values will align with and support your child’s interests, strengths, and personality.